Tom Morello: Axis of Justice

 Morello and Serj Tankian of System of a Down are the co-founders of Axis of Justice, a political group whose declared purpose is "to bring together musicians, fans of music, and grassroots political organizations to fight for social justice together."
 They "aim to build a bridge between fans of music around the world and local political organizations to effectively organize around issues of peace, human rights, and economic justice."
 The group has worked for such causes as immigrant rights and death penalty abolition.
 Its recommended book list includes such authors as Karl Marx, Che Guevara, George Orwell, Noam Chomsky, Mumia Abu-Jamal and Grant Morrison.

-Morello and Tankian, together with a handful of other artists, including Maynard James Keenan, Wayne Kramer of the MC5, the hip hop group Jurassic 5, and Michael "Flea" Balzary of the Red Hot Chili Peppers, released a live recording of covers and original songs, titled Axis of Justice: Concert Series Volume 1.
+Morello and Tankian, together with a handful of other artists, including Maynard James Keenan, Wayne Kramer of the MC5, the hip-hop group Jurassic 5, and Michael "Flea" Balzary of the Red Hot Chili Peppers, released a live recording of covers and original songs, titled Axis of Justice: Concert Series Volume 1.

 On April 6, 2006, Morello was honored with the Eleanor Roosevelt Human Rights Award for his support of worker's rights and for his AOJ work.
-Morello has worked on numerous labor campaigns: the Guess sweatshop boycott, the LA janitors strike, the Taco Bell boycott, the southern California grocery workers strike & lockout, and the Democratic Socialists of America's Starbucks unionization campaign, among others.
+Morello has worked on labor campaigns: the Guess sweatshop boycott, the Los Angeles janitors' strike, the Taco Bell boycott, the southern California grocery workers strike and lockout, and the Democratic Socialists of America's Starbucks unionization campaign, among others.

-Morello was a strong supporter of the 2006 United States immigration reform protests around the US.
-Morello played as the Nightwatchman at MacArthur Park in Los Angeles and has featured many articles on AOJ.
-On September 28, 2006, Morello was one of 400 protesters arrested protesting in support of immigrant hotel workers' rights, in what organizers called "the largest act of civil disobedience in the history of Los Angeles".
+Morello was a supporter of the 2006 United States immigration reform protests around the US.
+Morello played as the Nightwatchman at MacArthur Park in Los Angeles and has featured articles on AOJ.
+In September 2006, Morello was one of 400 protesters arrested protesting in support of immigrant hotel workers' rights, in what organizers called "the largest act of civil disobedience in the history of Los Angeles".